klaufel/pattern-library-skeleton/README.md

   - Templates
   - Pages

-When we use the library, the maximum level of component that we are going to have would be an `organism`, the rest of the `templates`and `pages` components are built in the application that imports the library.
+When we use a UI library, the highest abstraction of components that we expose would be an `organism`.
+The rest of the `template` and `page` components are built within the application that imports the library.

 ##### Source project structure: